MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## IT Service Management Tools (ITSM)

-These are the connectors under IT Service Management Tools (ITSM).
+The following connectors are under IT Service Management Tools (ITSM).

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |